ChrisSantosLang/redscience/docs/source/usecases.rst

 ..
 Note:: "Personality" settings are made available in redscience only if games have been identified for which different settings are optimal.
-Individual humans who exhibit those traits would be vulnerable to some kind of exploit, but also have the potential to strengthen a team by protecting it against other exploits (i.e. as cell differentiation benefits a body).
+Individual humans who exhibit those traits would be vulnerable to some kind of exploit in some games, but would have a special knack for some other games (and the potential to protect a team against exploits in those other games).
+In other words, *the vulnerabilities you discover, will typically also be strengths* (in the right context).
+We frame this use-case in terms of security because safety can be so important, but this use-case is much more positive than it sounds.

 Benchmark social designs